-Layering necklaces is trending again, but is it ever not?
-When a look is this persistent, it's time to call it classic.
-One of the many reasons we love this approach to styling is the opportunity for personal expression.
-Plus, wearing multiple pieces in an ever-changing mix of combinations lets you enjoy more of the pieces in your jewelry collection—and who doesn’t love that?
-Here are our top tips for how to layer necklaces.
+One of the many reasons we love layering necklaces is the chance for personal expression.
+Plus, wearing multiple pieces at once lets you enjoy more of your jewelry collection—and who doesn’t love that?
+Here are our top tips for creating a great layered look.

 Shop Necklaces by Length: